Conceptacle: Development

 In the coralline Bossiella, the conceptacle instead forms in the outer layer.
 A thickening forms, which separates the outer epithallium from the underlying cortex; this thickening and the overlying epithallium will end up being the cap of the conceptacle, and the underlying cells will develop to become reproductive initials.
 Once the cap is formed, the filamentous cells underneath begin to degrade.
 The tissue around the edge of the cap grows more quickly.
 This combination produces a chamber beneath the cap.

 Evolutionary history

 Conceptacles appear in the fossil record at least as early as the Silurian.
 Similar structures have been noted in Prototaxites, which would imply that this giant land organism was not a simple fungus (as most paleontologists assume today) but a lichen.

+Similar structures

+Similar structures also exist: cryptostomata are similar to conceptacles but differ having only hairs and are sterile; caecostomata, are found only in Fucus distichus, in these the ostiole becomes blocked during development.

+Cryptostoma

+Cryptostomata (singular: cryptostoma) are structures found in some types of brown algae.

+The anatomical structures are found in some species of Fucus, but not in Pelvetia canaliculata.
+Cryptostomata are similar to conceptacles, but they are sterile cavities producing only hairs.
+They are found on the lamina of Fucus serratus.
+Colourless tufts of hairs can be seen issuing from them.

+They are also sometimes referred to by the German name of Fasergrübchen.